Benny Meroff

-Benny Meroff (1899-1973) was an American dance bandleader active in the swing jazz era.
+Benny Meroff (1899 – 1973) was an American dance bandleader active in the swing jazz era.
 He also played violin, clarinet, and saxophone.

+Bioggraphy

 Meroff started his career in vaudeville, and put together his own ensemble in the middle of the 1920s.
 His sidemen included Wild Bill Davison, Al King, Vernon Brown, Frank Teschemacher, and Santo Pecora.
 He was principally active in Chicago in the late 1920s and early 1930s, and also played in New York into the 1940s.
 Meroff was noted for his showmanship as a bandleader; big band historian Leo Walker described Meroff as "a capable emcee, equally at home either conducting the band for dancing or directing a complicated stage show."
 He recorded for Columbia Records, Okeh Records, and Victor Records, especially at the height of his career in the late 1920s and early 1930s.
 Meroff disbanded his orchestra around the end of World War II and left music as a profession.